dengfuping/icons-svg/README.md

 ## 📢 Requirement

-Directory tree should be like this:
+Directory tree should be like below:

 ```bash
 ├── package.json